-The Child Studies B.A. program engages students in the study of children and youth within the framework of multiple interconnected contexts which include family, community, culture, society and psychological development.
+The Child Studies bachelor's degree program engages students in the study of youth populations within multiple related contexts, including family, community, culture, society and psychological development.

 This course focuses on human growth and development from conception through early adolescence.
 Emphasized are the characteristic stages of physical, language, cognitive, and social-emotional development considered from various theoretical perspectives.
 Also considered are the broad range of children's abilities and needs; the influence of family structures on personality and behavior; and common health problems, including substance abuse, as these impact development.
 Students must fulfill the certification-related competencies assigned to the course in order to receive a passing grade.